Invite friends and family to read the obituary and add memories.

 April 15, 1942 – April 21, 2026

-David Sigfried Bond, 84, of Monticello, Indiana died peacefully at 9:02 a.m. on Tuesday, April 21, 2026, in White Oak Healthcare Legacy Unit of Monticello, Indiana.
+David Siegfried Bond, 84, of Monticello, Indiana died peacefully at 9:02 a.m. on Tuesday, April 21, 2026, at White Oak Health Campus Legacy Unit of Monticello, Indiana.

 David was born on Wednesday, April 15, 1942, in Yugoslavia to Lebrecht Wicher and Maria Leinberger.
 They both preceded him in death.

-On August 29, 1975, in Lake County, Illinois he married Ruth Ann Willhoite.
+On Friday, August 29, 1975, in the Lake County Clerk's Office in Lake County, Illinois he married the love of his life Ruth Ann Willhoite.
 She survives.

 David was born and raised in Yugoslavia coming to Chicago as a young boy.
 He learned English by going to the movies watching westerns as much as he could.
 David was drafted into the U.S. Army where he served during the Vietnam Era.
 He then worked several jobs throughout the years, ending up working with computers, where he met his wife.
 Once the kids came along, he decided to start building houses.
 Retiring from the construction business in 2001.
 David loved old cars and went to take college classes just to learn how to restore and repair them.
 He spent most of his time tinkering on different things and going to car shows.
 David as a child enjoyed water sports and spent several years going to Silver Lake in Wisconsin.
 His passion for water, took them around the central United States camping and admiring every waterfall he could find.

-David is survived by his wife, Ruth Ann Bond of Monticello, Indiana; daughters, Lisa (husband James) DeYoung of Crown Pointe, Indiana, and Kimberly Schiffer of Cabery, Illinois; grandchildren, Cassandra (husband Mark) Duffy, Jackqulynn Caroline Ronkowski, Jacob Allen Schiffer, Hannah Arabella Ronkowski, Nathan Andrew Schiffer, and Brianna Renee Schiffer; great-granddaughter, Vivienne Duffy.
+David is survived by his wife, Ruth Ann Bond of Monticello, Indiana; daughters, Lisa (husband James) DeYoung of Crown Point, Indiana, and Kimberly Schiffer of Cabery, Illinois; grandchildren, Cassandra (husband Mark) Duffy, Jacqulynn Caroline Ronkowski, Jacob Allen Schiffer, Hannah Arabella Ronkowski, Nathan Andrew Schiffer, and Brianna Renee Schiffer; great-granddaughter, Vivienne Duffy.

 David was preceded in death by his parents and grandparents.